formicidae-tracker/libarke/README.md

-# libarke: CAN based Communication Protocol ofr the FORmicidae Tracker
+# libarke: CAN based Communication Protocol for the FORmicidae Tracker

 This repository holds specifications, device (AVR) and host (Linux/Go) implementation of the communication protocol used by electronic devices of the FORmicidae Tracker Project.

 ## Specifications

-Complete specifications could be found in [specs/specs.md](https://github.com/formicidae-tracker/libarke/blob/master/specs/specs.md)
+Complete specifications can be found in [specs/specs.md](https://github.com/formicidae-tracker/libarke/blob/master/specs/specs.md)

 ## Implementation

-Currently two implementation of the protocol are available:
+Two implementations of the protocol are currently available:
-* An AVR C implementation.
-It currently only supports AT90CANXXX processors.
+* AVR C implementation, currently only supporting AT90CANXXX processors.
-* A Golang implementation based on socketcan.
-It only supports the linux platform
+* Golang implementation based on socketcan, only supporting the linux platform.

 ## Installation